tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

-Investing can make you rich, but don't forget about taxes.
+Investing can make you rich but don't forget about taxes.
 They can really affect how much money you make from your investments.

 Here's what you need to know:

-- If you invest in special accounts like IRAs or 401(k)s, you don't pay taxes when you sell stocks.
+- If you invest in special accounts like [IRAs](/blog/types-of-ira-investing) or [401](/blog/401k-retirement-plans-guide-for-smart-saving)[(k)s,](/blog/traditional-401k-plan) you don't pay taxes when you sell stocks.
 You only pay taxes when you take money out.

 - If you invest in regular accounts, you have to pay taxes in the year you buy or sell stocks.